 When you are facing criminal charges, there is a lot on the line.
 Criminal offenses carry severe punishments, including fines, probation, jail or prison time, and more.
 Many people who are found guilty of a crime find it difficult to get a job, secure proper housing, and move forward with their lives.
 With so much at stake, it is irresponsible and ill-advised to represent yourself in court.

-With a qualified Southern California criminal defense lawyer from Ernenwein & Mathes, LLP, you have the best chance of winning your case and avoiding charges.
+With a qualified Southern California criminal defense lawyer from Ernenwein & Mathes, LLP, you have the greatest chance of winning your case and avoiding charges.
 Winning your case could mean a bright future for you and your family, as well as avoiding severe punishments, jail time, and more.
 Individuals who represent themselves in court are rarely victorious.
 Arguing your point of view is difficult and requires significant training.
 Our firm can support you, answer your questions, and build a reliable case in your favor for your court appearance.

 Because criminal charges are such a large category within the legal system, there are many types of criminal charges that you may face.
 Understanding the types of criminal offenses can help you understand what you are facing when you undergo the legal process.